bevyengine/rfcs/rfcs/41-ui-navigation.md

 that it is possible to keep track of a "trail" of buttons from a "root menu" to the deepest submenu we are currently browsing.

-The example of a fancy editor with a bunch of dockered widgets seems to break that assumption.
+The example of a fancy editor with a bunch of docked widgets seems to break that assumption.
 However, I think we could make it so each docker has a tab, and we could navigate between the tabs.
 I think such an implementation strategy encourages better mouseless navigation support and it might not be a